Axway/platform-management-docs/content/en/docs/release_notes/10_02_00_relnotes.md

 ## Platform Management 10.2.0 - 5 April 2022

-Platform Management 10.2.0 is a minor release which includes two new features and a fixed issue.
+Platform Management 10.2.0 is a minor release which includes one new feature.

 ## New features